LAMiNATE Members

 Roger Johansson, associate professor of Psychology.
 Johansson's research revolves around the neurocognitive interplay between eye movements, visual attention, memory systems, internal simulation, cognition, communication and learning.

-Victoria Johansson, professor of Swedish with specialisation in education.
+Victoria Johansson, professor in the Teaching and learning of Swedish.
 Johansson’s research interest includes language development through the lifespan with a particular focus on language production and cognitive aspects of writing.

 Tomas Jungert, associate professor of psychology.
 Jungert’s research interests are found in psychology and include work psychology, educational psychology, and social psychology and concern, for example, studies on motivation and school bullying.